Thom Yorke: 2004–2008: The Eraser and In Rainbows

 Yorke recorded his debut solo album, The Eraser, during Radiohead's 2004 hiatus.
-He said: "I've been in the band since we left school and never dared do anything on my own...
-It was like, 'Man, I've got to find out what it feels like,' you know?"
+It comprises electronics songs recorded and edited with computers.
+Yorke, who formed Radiohead while the members were in school, said he was curious to try working alone.
 He stressed that Radiohead were not splitting up and that the album was made "with their blessing".
-According to Jonny Greenwood, Radiohead were happy for Yorke to make the album; he said, "He'd go mad if every time he wrote a song it had to go through the Radiohead consensus."
+According to Jonny Greenwood, Radiohead were happy for Yorke to make the album.

 The Eraser was released in 2006 on the independent label XL Recordings, backed by the singles "Harrowdown Hill", which reached number 23 in the UK Singles Chart, and "Analyse".
 It reached the top ten in the UK, Ireland, United States, Canada and Australia, and was nominated for the 2006 Mercury Prize and the 2007 Grammy Award for Best Alternative Music Album.
 It was followed by a B-sides compilation, Spitting Feathers, and a remix album by various artists, The Eraser Rmxs.
+In 2005, Yorke performed on the pilot episode of the music television program From the Basement, created by Godrich.

 In 2007, Radiohead independently released their seventh album, In Rainbows, as a pay-what-you-want download, the first for a major act.
 The release made headlines worldwide and sparked debate about the implications for the music industry.
-In the same year, Yorke provided vocals for the Modeselektor tracks "The White Flash" from Happy Birthday (2007).
-Yorke sang backing vocals on Björk's 2008 charity single "Náttúra", and the following year recorded a cover of the Miracle Legion song "All for the Best" with his brother Andy for the compilation Ciao My Shining Star: The Songs of Mark Mulcahy.
+Yorke described it as a statement of Radiohead's belief in the value of music and a "contract of faith" between musicians and audiences.
+In the same year, Yorke sang on the Modeselektor track "The White Flash" from the album Happy Birthday!.
+Pitchfork likened it to The Eraser and wrote that Yorke's vocals "work so perfectly that it feels like this is his band".
+Yorke also sang backing vocals on Björk's 2008 charity single "Náttúra".